Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Bias Reduction, , and Random Forest Tuning

+In this section, we empirically demonstrate that selecting the best value of $mtry$ for bias reduction also depends on the number of non-informative features in the data.

-Consider the case where we add 1, 3, and 5 non-informative (randomly generated) features to the hMARS and hMARSadd dataset and repeat the bias-variance analysis conducted in \S\ref{BVD.section}.
-We show in Figure \ref{bias_random_feats.fig} the $Bias^2$ term (vertical axes) plotted against $mtry$ (horizontal axes) for each dataset\footnote{In this example, decreasing $mtry$ again only reduces variance and we show plots of the variance terms in the Appendix A.}.
+Consider the case where we add 1, 3, and 5 non-informative (randomly generated) features to the hMARS and hMARSadd dataset (with 1000 datapoints and SNR = 6) and repeat the bias-variance analysis conducted above.
+We show in Figure \ref{bias_random_feats.fig} the bias term (vertical axes) plotted against $mtry$ (horizontal axes) for each dataset\footnote{We show plots of the variance terms in the Appendix E.}.
 The vertical dashed gray line in each panel shows the value of $mtry$ that minimizes the bias term.
 From this figure, we observe that as the number of non-informative random features increases, the value of $mtry$ that corresponds to the smallest bias increases as well.
-We discuss why this occurs in the section below.
+We explore why this occurs below.